ShihabIslam789/Azure-Sentinel-lab/README.md

  The colored map show attacks with a legend telling how many.
 This is the goal of Azure is to analysis potential threats and dealing with them before it becomes  a problem.

  ![Windows2](https://github.com/ShihabIslam789/Azure-Sentinel-lab/blob/main/PIctures/Attempted_Logins.png)

+#### How To Be Better Protected(NIST framework)

+Going forward into the future all Computer users want to protect themselves from any attack possible.
+If external people get into the system then all the files are in jeopardy.
+Any user should protect themselves by making complex username and passwords for their account. the more complex it is for any to guess your credentials.
+Also double check that your firewall is on so it can detect any problems and will alert you if there is.
+Once someone gets into your account recovery maybe difficult.
+A factory default option maybe the only way to save the computer.